How to File an Auto Insurance Claim in 5 Steps

 2. Contact Your Insurance Company

-Depending on your provider, you may be able to file a claim online, over the phone or via your insurer's mobile app.
+Depending on your provider, you may be able to file a claim online, over the phone, via your insurer's mobile app or in person with an agent.

 The adjuster will typically contact you within a few days to discuss the process and obtain additional information and documentation from you.
 Be sure to respond quickly to avoid potential delays.